weserv/images/ngx_conf/README.md

 | **default:** | `off`                                          |
 | **context:** | `http`, `server`, `location`, `if in location` |

 Sets the processing behavior when loading invalid images.
-By default the Weserv module does a "best effort" to decode images, even if the data is corrupt or invalid.
+By default, the Weserv module does a "best effort" to decode images, even if the data is corrupt or invalid.
 Set  this flag to `on` if you would rather to halt processing and raise an error when loading invalid images.